RayOffiah/asciidoctor-external-callout-ruby/README.md

 .
 Response block @5
 ```

 Rather than tagging the code, you add a location token at the end of a list item, which will then add the tag at the specified line number.
-Run the source text through Asciidoctor+extension, and it'll spit the same source block complete with callouts.
+Run the source text through Asciidoctor+extension, and it'll split the same source block complete with callouts.

 Two types of location token are supported: